rbpduffy1/data-resources/Visualisation/seaborn_guide.md

-# Seaborn -- A quick guide
+# Seaborn: A quick guide
 All Seaborn functions follow some basic rules.

 * We need our variable, `x`.